zcorleissen/documentation/source/getting_started.rst

     Your IP address is 1.1.1.1
     Connection closed by foreign host.

 In order to open an ACL for this one host, you would enter 1.1.1.1/32 for the IP address.
-Once you hit submit it may take a few minutes for the ACL to take effect so be patient.
+Once you hit submit it may take a few minutes for the ACL to take effect so please be patient.

-Congrats!
+Congratulations!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You are all set to start using your ObjectRocket instance.
-Your connect string details are listed on the instances page.
+Your connect string details are listed on the Instances page.

-If you have any questions, concerns or comments please reach out at support@objectrocket.com.
+If you have any questions, concerns or comments please reach our databases experts at support@objectrocket.com.